Introduction to Jung's method of resolution of singularities: Resolution of surface singularities by Jung's method

 \begin{theorem} Let $(S,s)$ be a Hirzebruch-Jung singularity.
 Then it can be resolved.
 Moreover, the exceptional divisor of its minimal resolution has normal crossings, its components are smooth rational curves and its dual graph is a segment. \end{theorem}

-The method we will present is a generalization of the one used to construct topologically a normalization morphism for germs of curves (see the explanations which precede diagram (\ref{ramnorm})).
+The method we will present is a generalization of the one used to construct topologically a normalization morphism for an irreducible germ of curve (see the explanations which precede diagram (\ref{ramnorm})).
 We saw there that one could work in convenient local coordinates with a morphism defined by $x_1=t^m$.
-Similarly, one can resolve Hirzebruch-Jung surface singularities using only morphisms defined by monomials in two variables.
+Similarly, one can resolve Hirzebruch-Jung surface singularities using only morphisms defined by {\em monomials} in two variables.
 There is a branch of algebraic geometry which studies intrinsically such morphisms, called \emph{toric geometry}.
 In what follows we will explain how it appears in our context.
+For an introduction to toric geometry, one may consult Fulton \cite{F 93}.

 Let $(S,s)$ be a Hirzebruch-Jung singularity and $(S,s)\stackrel{\alpha}{\rightarrow} (R,r)$ be a finite morphism whose discriminant locus has normal crossings.
 Choose local coordinates in the neighborhood of the point $r \in R$ such that the discriminant curve is contained in the union of the coordinate axis.
-Therefore, from now on we suppose that $R=\mathbf{C}^2$ and that $\alpha$ is unramified over $(\mathbf{C}^*)^2$.
+Therefore, from now on we suppose that $R=\mathbb{C}^2$ and that $\alpha$ is unramified over $(\mathbb{C}^*)^2$.

 Choose a finite representative $U\stackrel{\alpha}{\rightarrow} V$ where $V$ is a polycylinder in the coordinates $(x,y)$.
 Denote by $V^*$ the complement of the axis of coordinates and by $U^*$ the preimage $\alpha^{-1}(V^*)$.
 Then the restricted morphism $U^*\stackrel{\alpha}{\rightarrow} V^*$ is a finite (unramified) covering with connected source (because $(S,s)$ was supposed to be normal).
 Consider the associated morphism of fundamental groups $\pi_1(U^*) \stackrel{\alpha_*}{\rightarrow} \pi_1(V^*)$.
 As $V$ was chosen to be a polycylinder, $V^*$ is the product of two pointed discs, which shows that $N:=\pi_1(V^*)$ is a free abelian group of rank 2.
 Therefore all its finite index subgroups are also free abelian of rank 2.
 In particular this holds for $N(\alpha):= \alpha_*(\pi_1(U^*))$.
 Notice that the abelianity of those groups implies that we do not have to worry about base points.